This story has been updated. It was originally published on August 20, 2019.

 Whether it’s that or the fact you forgot to pack your digital camera for your latest vacation (something your partner surely won’t let you forget), know that we’ve all been victims of our fast-paced lives.
 But this is exactly where technology can help.

-Today, phones and laptops come with built-in tracking options, so you can use your Google, Apple, or Microsoft account to quickly locate a device before leaving home.
+For years, phones and laptops have come with built-in tracking options, so you can use your Google, Apple, or Microsoft account to quickly locate a device before leaving home.
 And for gadgets with no integrated GPS, such as your digital camera or Nintendo Switch, Bluetooth tags can alert you before you walk out the door without them.

 Track your smartphone